nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Locating patients by patient's name: `find`

-Finds persons patients names contain any of the given keywords.
+Finds patients whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`